Empirical Bayesian Multi-Bandit Learning: Estimation

-Next, we present the upper bound of our estimation error.
-Prior to this, it is necessary to propose the following assumption, which are not exceptional and have been widely adopted in existing literature \cite{xu2021learning, hong2022hierarchical, agrawal2013thompson}.
+Now we present the upper bound of our estimation error.
+Prior to this, it is necessary to propose the following assumption, which is not exceptional and has been widely adopted in existing literature \cite{xu2025multitask, hong2022hierarchical, agrawal2013thompson}.

-\begin{assumption} The ground truth $\boldsymbol{\beta}_{k,j}$ is bounded in Euclidean norm, i.e., $\|\boldsymbol{\beta}_{k,j}\|_2 \leq b_{\max}$, for all $k\in[K], j\in[N]$.
-The context $\mathbf{x}$ is bounded in Euclidean norm, i.e., $\|\boldsymbol{\mathbf{x}}\|_{2} \leq x_{\max}$, for all $\boldsymbol{\mathbf{x}}$.
+\begin{assumption} The ground truth $\boldsymbol{\beta}_{k,j}$ is bounded in Euclidean norm, i.e., $\|\boldsymbol{\beta}_{k,j}\|_2 \leq c_{\beta}$, for all $k\in[K], j\in[N]$.
+The context $\mathbf{x}$ is bounded in Euclidean norm, i.e., $d^{-1}\|\boldsymbol{\mathbf{x}}\|_{2}^2 \leq c_x$, for all $\boldsymbol{\mathbf{x}}$.
 The eigenvalues of covariance matrix $\boldsymbol{\Sigma}_{k}^{-1}$ are bounded, i.e., $0 < \lambda_d \leq \lambda(\boldsymbol{\Sigma}_{k}^{-1}) \leq \lambda_1$, for all $k\in[K]$.
 The noise variances of all arms are identical, i.e., $\sigma_k^2 = \sigma^2$, for all $k\in[K]$ (This assumption is made solely for the simplicity of the proof and does not need to be satisfied in subsequent experiments.). \end{assumption}